Business models for open-source software: Selling proprietary update systems

 Another variant of the approach above, mainly use for data-intensive, data-centric software programs, is the keeping of all versions of the software under a free and open-source software license, but refraining from providing update scripts from a n to an n+1 version.
 Users can still deploy and run the open source software.
 However, any update to the next version requires either exporting the data, reinstalling the new version, then reimporting the data to the new version, or subscribing to the proprietary update system, or studying the two versions and recreating the scripts from scratch.

 This practice does not conform with the free software principles as espoused by the FSF.
 Richard Stallman condemns this practice and names it "diachronically trapped software".

 Selling without proprietary license

 All of the above methods follows from the traditional approach in the selling software, where Software is licensed for installation and execution on a user- or customer-supplied infrastructure.
 In the classic software product business, revenues typically originate from selling software upgrades to the customer.
 However, it's also practicing selling exactly the same programs or add-ons but without proprietary licensing.
-For example, applications like ardour, radium or fritzing it's completely free software on GPL license but there is a fee to get the official binary, often bundled with tech support or the privileges of attracting developers' attention to adding new functionalities to the program.
+For example, applications like ardour, radium or fritzing are completely free software on GPL license but there is a fee to get the official binary, often bundled with tech support or the privileges of attracting developers' attention to adding new functionalities to the program.
 It is also practiced to sell both source code and binaries, as Red Hat did.

 This practice does conform with the free software principles as espoused by the FSF.